CumulusNetworks/docs/content/cumulus-netq-44/NetQ-Overview/NetQ-Basics/NetQ-Operation.md

 ### Validate Configurations

 The NetQ CLI lets you validate your network's health through two sets of commands: `netq check` and `netq show`.
-They extract the information from the Network Service component and Event service.
-The Network Service component is continually validating the connectivity and configuration of the devices and protocols running on the network.
-Using the `netq check` and `netq show` commands displays the status of the various components and services on a networkwide and complete software stack basis.
-For example, you can perform a networkwide check on all sessions of BGP with a single `netq check bgp` command.
-The command lists any devices that have misconfigurations or other operational errors in seconds.
-When errors or misconfigurations are present, using the `netq show bgp` command displays the BGP configuration on each device so that you can compare and contrast each device, looking for potential causes. `netq check` and `netq show` commands are available for numerous components and services as shown in the following table.
+They extract the information from the network service component and event service.
+The network service component is continually validating the connectivity and configuration of the devices and protocols running on the network.
+Using the `netq check` and `netq show` commands displays the status of the various components and services on a networkwide and complete software stack basis. `netq check` and `netq show` commands are available for the following components and services:

 | Component or Service | Check | Show | Component or Service | Check | Show |
 | -------------------- | :---: | :---:| -------------------- | :---: | :---: |